IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 • We will then start to perfect skill sets to prepare lawyerly Legal Writing and Document Preparation, formatted with a goal to create professionally-styled pre-trial submissions.
 Please remember that Tax Court proceedings are document-driven.
 Preparation and research take the litigator to the half-way point.
 The trial serves to present the evidentiary information and have it admitted into the record.
 The judge will then reach a decision based upon the preponderance of the evidence standard.

-• Finally, we will get to the most exciting segment of the course that begins with analytical discussions of Litigation Strategies for U.S. Tax Court.
+• Finally, we will get to the most exciting segment of the course that begins with analytical discussions of Litigation Strategies for oU.S.
+Tax Court.
 Here, we develop sound written and oral legal arguments based upon selected case scenarios which the USTCP can employ before, at and after Trial and Case Presentation.
+Next, we will review various Orders and Opinions issued by the Court to learn how judges reason.
+Lastly, we will show the Apprentice how to Search the database using the Dawson system to find current and past cases and opinions.
 We end these discussions after listening to a top tax litigator, who is invited to describe his/her experiences with the Tax Court.

 • Lastly, we will address Post-Trial Matters, i.e. Post-Trial Briefs, Opinions, Decisions, Post-Trial Motions and Appeals.
 Be aware that in U.S. Tax Court a case can turn on a well-written and persuasive Post-Trial Brief.
 This is where the evidence admitted into the record at trial is re-presented so the judge can make a final ruling.
 It is the last opportunity for the litigator to influence the Court through the use of post-trial motions.